LinkedSoftwareDependencies/Article-System-Components/content/configs.md

 Components.js depends on two levels of configuration for enabling the wiring of software components.
-The first level is the creation of *components* files, which are the semantic representation of component constructors, and can usually be automatically generated.
+The first level is the creation of *components* files, which are the semantic representation of component (or class) constructors, and can usually be automatically generated.
 The second level is the creation of *configuration* files, which represent the actual instantiation of components